IEatChu/Roger.github.io/projects/StudyPalz.md

 - **Home Page, Navbar, and Footer:** I was responsible for designing and building the entire layout of the home page, along with the navigation bar and footer.
 I made sure that everything was intuitive and easy to navigate.

-- **Profile Page:** I created the profile page from scratch, allowing users to input their details, add their classes, and upload a profile picture.
+- **Profile Page:** I created the profile page from scratch, allowing users to input their first and last name, add their classes, and upload a profile picture.
 I also made sure the profile image was displayed as an icon on the home page once uploaded, so users could easily recognize each other.

 - **Sign-In, Sign-Up, and Change Password Pages:** I built the **Change Password** page myself and added bounce-in animations to the **Sign-In** and **Sign-Up** pages to make the user experience smoother and more engaging.